bmrrossi/rate-limit-python/README.md

 docker-compose up --build -d
 ```

-The application will run on http://localhost:5001 (you can change the port in Dockerfile)
+The application will run on http://localhost:5001 (you can change the port in docker-compose.yml)

 To check the logs run this command: